ydrubs/word_purdy/README.md

 # word_purdy
-Word Purdy Game<br>
+Word Purdy Game

-Create a directory and download all the files into it<br>
+1) Download all files
+2) Place the files in the smae directory
-Run the main program, word_purdy.py with a Python interpretter<br>
+3) Run the main program, **word_purdy.py** with a Python interpretter